Anastasia-Labs/aiken-design-patterns/README.md

 that covers voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
 Finalization itself may happen later.

+Transaction and script-data digest equality provide the broad authentication surface used by this pattern.
+Reconstructing `Transaction.id` binds the complete transaction body byte-for-byte, including opaque CBOR fragments supplied for context-omitted fields; reconstructing the script-data hash binds redeemers, budgets, and language views.
+The ledger has already checked the syntax and ledger semantics of those committed bytes.
+Opaque fields only need additional decoding when an integrating application assigns them an independent semantic requirement.

 See the generated
 [governance validation module documentation](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/governance_validation.html)